DIDSR/mr-recon-eval-core/README.md

 Low contrast detectability (number of complete spokes):  9
 ```

-**The exact numbers will be different due to random noise in each realization.
+**The exact values will be different in each realization due to random noise in the generated phantom images.
+The generated phantom images will be saved to an ouptut folder.

 ## Reference